StudentDevOps/docker-hyExercises/README.md

 # docker-hyExercises
-Excersise return for University of Helsinki Docker DevOps course -19.
+Exercise returns for University of Helsinki Docker DevOps course -19.